hablapps/pairstrading/PostPairsTrading.md

 > 💡 Using short names for variables is a standard convention that, once you get used to it, improves readability.

 Now that we have defined a query, we need to execute it on the HDB component.
-To do so, we use [interprocess communication](https://code.kx.com/q/basics/ipc/) (ipc) to send the query:
+To do so, we use [interprocess communication](https://code.kx.com/q/basics/ipc/) (IPC) to send the query:
 ```q
 hdb:`$":",.z.x 0
 cls:hdb(rs;2*365)